Brief field note

 The beauty is not decoration.
 It is the visible trace of a boundary between order and escape.
 Points inside the set never run away under the iteration.
 Points outside do.
 Near the boundary, the decision can take longer and longer, which is why the edge blooms into such complexity.
 The deeper you zoom, the more the boundary behaves like a landscape with no final shoreline.

 That is why the set matters: it gives intuition for how simple rules can generate intricate structure.
-It helped make computer visualization feel mathematically serious, not just illustrative.
+It helped make computer visualisation feel mathematically serious, not just illustrative.
 It also became a cultural symbol for emergence: the idea that complexity can be discovered, not added by hand.

 About this renderer